George Daniels (watchmaker)

 George Daniels, CBE, FBHI, FSA, AHCI (19 August 1926 – 21 October 2011) was an English horologist, inventor of the coaxial escapement, author and a classic car collector.

 He hand built 23 pocket watches and two wrist watches, as well as clocks.
 As at December 2022, only Patek Phillipe and Rolex watches have achieved higher prices.
-Six of his watches have each sold for in excess of USD$1.5 million.
+Six of his watches have each sold for in excess of USD1.5 million.

 Producing a single watch and its components required 2,500 hours from Daniels, over about a year.
 Commentators have referred to them as 'works of art' and 'technological and horological master pieces'.
 Typically his watches had clear, clean dials with subsidiary dials interwoven with the main chapter ring.

 He was selective about the commissions he accepted, stating "I never made watches for people if I didn't care for them."

 Early life and career

 Daniels was born in Sunderland in 1926.
 His mother was unmarried so she had fled London and travelled north.
 After Daniels was born, he and his mother returned to London, where she married Daniels' father.
 In 1944, Daniels joined the army and served in the East Yorkshire Regiment; he already had an interest in watches and repaired some for other soldiers.
 On leaving the army in 1947, he started work at Magill's Jewellers in Edgeware as a professional watchmaker repairing watches, he also took horology night classes.

 In 1960, he opened his first watch repair and cleaning shop in London.
 He was interested in the work of Abraham-Louis Breguet and Daniels became an expert on those watches.

 In 1969, Daniels constructed his first pocket watch, for Sam Clutton, and it created interest amongst collectors.
 Having originally sold it for £2,000, five years later he repurchased it for £8,000.
 In 2012, it sold at auction for $285,000.